redpanda-data/connect/docs/inputs/README.md

     skip_cert_verify: false
   url: amqp://guest:guest@localhost:5672/
 ```

-EXPERIMENTAL: This input is considered experimental and is therefore subject to
-change outside of major version releases.

 Connects to an AMQP (0.91) queue.
 AMQP is a messaging protocol used by various
 message brokers, including RabbitMQ.